Mohammad Kassas

-Kassas was the Lebanese Premier League top goalscorer for Nejmeh twice in a row, scoring 22 goals in 2003–04 and 21 goals in 2004–05.
-He also represented the Lebanon national team, scoring three goals in 23 appearances.
+Kassas was the Lebanese Premier League top goal-scorer for Nejmeh twice in a row, scoring 22 goals in 2003–04 and 21 goals in 2004–05.
+He also represented the Lebanon national team, scoring three goals in 26 appearances.

 Club career

 Kassas started his senior career in 1988, aged 12, at Mabarra in the Lebanese Fourth Division.
 He helped the side reach the Lebanese Second Division, before moving on a trial to Ansar during the summer of 1997.
 In 1997 Kassas moved to Safa and played for one season.
 During the 1999–2000 season, Kassas played for Shabab Sahel, before moving to Sagesse for two seasons; he scored 18 league goals in 45 games with the side.
 In 2002, Kassas moved to Olympic Beirut for $500,000 in the largest deal in Lebanese history, with whom he won the domestic double, then to Nejmeh in 2003.
 At Nejmeh, Kassas was crowned top goalscorer of the Lebanese Premier League twice in a row, scoring 22 goals in 2003–04 and 21 goals in 2004–05.
 He also won the Lebanese Premier League in both seasons.

 In 2005, Kassas moved to Saudi Arabian side Al-Qadsiah for one season, where he scored six league goals.
 He returned to Lebanon the following season, signing for Sagesse in 2006.
 He then moved to Ahed, before moving to Syria in 2008 as he signed for Nawair.
 After half a season in Syria, Kassas returned once again to Lebanon, signing first for Shabab Sahel in 2009, for whom he scored 6 league goals, then for Sagesse in 2009.

 In 2010, Kassas joined Safa, helping them reach the final of the 2010 AFC Cup.
-In 2011, he left Lebanon to sign for Jordanian side Al-Ramtha; he scored 16 league goals in 33 games in two seasons at the club.
+In 2011, he left Lebanon and signed for Jordanian side Al-Ramtha; he scored 16 league goals in 33 games in two seasons at the club.
 Kassas was also sent on loan to Mabarra in 2012. helping them gain promotion to the Lebanese Premier League.
 Kassas returned to Lebanon in 2013, signing for Nabi Chit and also helping them gain promotion to the Lebanese Premier League.
 In 2014 Kassas returned to Al-Ramtha, before making his final return to Lebanon in 2014, signing for Sagesse.
 In 2016, Kassas joined Safa and scored three goals in 11 matches during the 2016–17 season, where he retired.

 In March 2021, Kassas returned from retirement, resigning for Sagesse in the Lebanese Second Division ahead of the second leg.